matfin/mattfinucane.com/mattfinucane/content/blog/hugo-asset-management.md

 ]);
 ```

-When building out a local versiono of the site or deploying to the staging or production environments for this site, it doesn't make sense to watch for changes.
+When building out a local version of the site or deploying to the staging or production environments for this site, it doesn't make sense to watch for changes.

 When building for deployment, we have some extra steps inside the `gulpfile.js` to further concatenate minify the generated assets.